 A Land of Fear

-Sue spits a mouthful of hot coffee all over our kitten, Tegan.
+She spits a mouthful of hot coffee over our kitten, Tegan.

-Me: It’s not my fault!
-I didn’t even have a VHS player when they finally released this story.
-That and bits of it are missing, of course.
+Me: It isn’t my fault!
+I didn’t have a VHS player when they released this story.
+And bits of it are missing, of course.

-Me: Two episodes out of six – four and five to be precise – do not survive in the BBC archives.
-We’ll have to watch reconstructions of them, just like we did with Marco Polo.
+Me: Two episodes out of six – episodes four and five to be precise – are missing from the archives.
+We’ll have to watch them as reconstructions, like we did with Marco Polo.

 Sue: Oh good.
 I liked that one.

-The story begins with the Doctor in a foul mood, which is a shame because Sue was just beginning to warm to him.
-She can’t tell if his gruff threat to put Ian and Barbara off the ship is a full-on dicky-fit or just playful banter.
+The story begins with the Doctor in a foul mood, which is a pity because Sue was just beginning to warm to him.
+In fact, she can’t tell if his gruff threat to put Ian and Barbara off the ship is a full-on dicky-fit or just playful banter.

-Sue: I don’t think Ian and Barbara want to go home just yet.
+Sue: I don’t think Ian and Barbara want to go home yet.
 Not really.
-I mean, what have they got to get back for anyway?
+I mean, what have they got to get back for?
 A pile of marking?
 An Ofsted inspection?
 Coronation Street?

-As Ian and Barbara debate this very issue, Sue is struck by the fact that Ian can’t stop glaring at Barbara’s breasts.
-And then, without warning, the playfulness that has been a hallmark of the episode so far, is suddenly replaced by confusion, bloodshed and horror.
+While Ian and Barbara debate this, Sue notices Ian can’t stop glaring at Barbara’s breasts.
+And then, without warning, the playfulness that has been a hallmark of the episode so far is replaced by confusion, bloodshed and horror.

-Sue: If this was a new series episode, I would expect the revolutionary blokes to be the main allies who help us throughout the story.
-In this, they’re killed in the first few minutes.
-I still can’t get over how bleak this show was at the very beginning.
+Sue: If this was the new series, I’d expect the revolutionaries to be the allies who helped us through the story.
+But in this, they’re killed in the first few minutes.
+I still can’t get over how bleak this show is.
 No one seems safe.

 As if to underline her point, the cliffhanger, where the Doctor is left to burn to death, is met with unequivocal praise.